ugonnaobiagwu/christie24/README.md

 * SpriteFactory: Fixed Abnormal Scaling Issues
 * Sound: More Sound Effects and Music Are In.
 Music Now Pauses in the Pause State

---Sprint 5 Feature is Complete
+--Sprint 5 Feature is Complete (Almost)
 * Elemental Link, Link Sword, and Enemies
 * Elemental Type Advantages (Critical Hits, Weak Hits)
 * XP Boosts when Link Kills an Enemy or Picks up an Item